trungtrinh44/DAMP/README.md

 ## Setting up

 ### Installing the python packages
-Please follow the instructions in `install_steps.txt` to install the necessary python packages.
+Please follow the instructions in `install_steps.md` to install the necessary python packages.

 ### Downloading the small datasets
 To run the experiments for CIFAR-10/100 and TinyImageNet, one needs to run the following commands to download the necessary datasets and store them in the `data` folder: